strawberry9/dlang/README.md

 # dlang
-The D Programming Language (example code)
+The D Programming Language

+(just some example code in the D Programming Language)

+Some interesting/useful links below:

 https://dlang.org/spec